RabbitStewDio/RogueEntity/docs/Movement.md

 ``RelativeMovementCostModifier``.
 Generally this modifier will be applied to environment entities, like floor times, not moveable actors like monsters.

+The movement system assumes that all tiles that are 'walkable' can be entered from any tile.
+This allows movement to transition between movement modes.
+Imagine a walkable tile next to a water tile.
+A character, that can both walk and swim, can transition from the walking cell to the swiming cell and vice versa.
+In terms of pathfinding, the algorithms only check inbound connections and ignore outbound movement connection.

 Movement cost modifiers describe how the fixed movement cost (time if velocity, points if movement points) is altered based on the physical properies of the tile.
-The movement costs you define for an entity declare the cost modifier when moving across tiles of the same type.
-When crossing tiles with a cost difference, the average of both cost values is used.
+The movement costs you define for an entity declare the cost modifier when entering a given tile.

-Thus: Moving from a paved road with a cost factor of ``1`` into a swamp (cost factor ``2``) will spend 1.5 times the time or points (1 * 0.5 + 2 * 0.5).
-Moving from the swamp tile to another swamp tile will cost 2 times the time or points, while leavign the swamp via an magical fast tile (of cost factor 0.5, so each movement is twice as fast) will make the character move at a cost factor of 1.25 (that is: 2 (swamp) * 0.5 + 0.5 (magic) * 0.5).
+Thus: Moving from a paved road with a cost factor of ``1`` into a swamp (cost factor ``2``) will spend 2 times the time or points (cost of swamp tile).
+Moving from the swamp tile to another swamp tile will also cost 2 times the time or points, while leavign the swamp via a road tile (of cost factor 1) will make the character move at a cost 1.

-Side note: Movement cost of 0 marks an impassable tile.
-Movement into an impassable tile is prohibited (you cannot walk into a wall), movement from an impassable tile to an traversable adjacent tile costs the base movement cost of that tile.

-The system uses the aggregate movement cost modifiers of a map to build an data view that encodes both traversability and movement cost for each tile.
+Traps that increase movement cost (ie. spider webs) affect the character when entering the trap, but leave the character unimpeded when leaving the trap.

 Movement costs and traversability are recorded separately for each movement mode.